 In November of 2012, I was elected to the Centura School Board and I am very excited to have the opportunity to serve the as the representative for the Boelus district.
 I have been a part of the Cairo community all of my life and grew up on a Ranch near Cairo.
 I graduated from Centura in 1988 and then went to Chadron State College to play football but came back to help run the family farm when my dad had a back injury and could not work.
 Today, I own the ranch that I grew up on and live there with my wife, Kim and my daughter, Megan.
 I am proud to have graduated from Centura and look forward to working with the patrons, students, teachers and administration to make our school as successful as it can be!

 I believe in teamwork, honesty, commitment and achievement.
-I look at this new obligation as an opportunity to put my business background along with hard work, dedication and creative thinking to work for the Centura School system, fellow board members and patrons of our district.
+As a third year board member I have enjoyed the opportunity to put my business background, work ethic, dedication, and pragmatic thinking to work for the Centura students, fellow board members and patrons of our district.